nicolasKappa/Collaborative-Autonomous-Agents-/Readme.md

 - MIT

 # Contributing
-- You can Freely contribute according to README.MD
+- Feel free to contribute to the project by following the guidelines provided in the repository.